-QT prolongation occurs when the heart muscle takes a comparatively longer time to contract and relax than usual.
-QT prolongation may increase the risk of developing abnormal heart rhythms and may lead to sudden cardiac arrest.
+QT prolongation occurs when the heart muscle takes longer to contract and relax than usual.
+Various health factors and medications can increase the risk.
+QT prolongation can affect heart rhythms and lead to sudden cardiac arrest.

 The heart is a muscle that contracts and relaxes to pump blood around the body.
 Electrical signals trigger the process of contraction and relaxation, thereby regulating the rate and rhythm of the heart.